-Your “Neurotype”… a way to learn what your personality type is and how you should be adjusting your training, nutrition, and even supplmentation according to that.
+Your “Neurotype” is a way to learn what your personality type is and how you should be adjusting your training, nutrition, and even supplementation according to that.
 Some are skeptical, some are simply interested, and some completely swear by it.

 What is Neurotype Training?

-Put simply, Neurotype Training is a method of using personality tests to determine which personality type you are – then using the results of the test to determine your neurotype and which strategies for training and nutrition will work best.
+Put simply, Neurotype Training is a method of using personality tests to determine which strategies for training and nutrition will work best.
 It can even help determine your supplementation and from a coaches’ perspective – the motivational cues and communication tactics used in order to improve the client’s consistency and adherence.

 One thing we can say about The Neurotype System, is that we DO believe in its merit as a way of reading and predicting a client’s personal preference.
 It’s a tool to individualize.
 Better yet, it’s a tool to understand an individual so that you can individualize their training and nutrition.

-But at the end of the day, all about it or not about it… you should be constantly searching for tools and methods in order to dive deeper into the psyche of a client (or yourself) so that you can better adhere to the plan you’re embarking down, because consistently adhering really is the key to long term success with your physique.
+But at the end of the day, you should be constantly searching for tools and methods in order to dive deeper into the psyche of a client (or yourself) so that you can better adhere to the plan you’re embarking down, because consistently adhering is really the key to long term success with your physique.

 Who Should Use Neurotype Training?